andrewooi924/java-roguelike-game/design-docs/REQ5_DesignRationale.md

 ![req5 sequence diagram](./REQ5_sequence.png "REQ5 Sequence Diagram")

 ## Rationale
-In summary, Toad is an interactive actor who the player can interact with.
 When designing the code, I have decided that Toad will have the code to perform trading with the Player instead of the Player having the code as it will have too many responsibilities.
 By creating a dependency injector for the Toad class called TradableInjector, I managed to reduce the dependencies on Toad.
 I have also created a Tradable interface as to follow the Dependency Inversion Principle so that the TradingAction class is only required to know